nop-os/lann/README.md

 - Function built-ins kept to a minimum and selectable, even printf is optional.
 - Support for package installation to `/usr/share/lann` or equivalent.

-Note that a package manager written in lann is in the works too.

 ## Example

 ```lann